Chill Guy: History

 On October 4, 2023, Banks posted the original image on Twitter with the caption "my new character. his whole deal is he's a chill guy that lowkey doesn't give a fuck" [sic].
 He later posted the same artwork on Instagram Reels.
-The artwork was soon used in a number of memes following its publishing, inspiring Banks to create an additional piece he called Unchill Gal or My old character, based on Chill Guy, which he drew with an opposite color palette as well as more serious and less-carefree expressions.
+The artwork was soon used in many memes following its publishing, inspiring Banks to create an additional piece he called Unchill Gal or My old character, based on Chill Guy, which he drew with an opposite color palette as well as more serious and less-carefree expressions.
 Chill Guy only became viral later on August 30, 2024, however, when a TikTok user under the username .blitzerzz made a slideshow with the artwork, utilizing other memes at the time, including the Roddy Ricch song "Ricch Forever", and the American adult animated sitcom Family Guy.
 Another edit made on TikTok on September 4, 2024, using a quote from the American television series Dexter, gained over 4.5 million views, and a repost the following day gaining over 13.8 million views.
 Similar edits in the following days using "chill quotes" from other mainstream televisions saw similar success, especially on TikTok and Twitter.
 According to the Indian English-language newspaper Times Now News, the meme likely resonated online because it was a playful but relatable piece which "encourag[es] people to focus on themselves", remain stress-free, and approach life with a "laid-back attitude", alongside other relatable self-help.
 Between the two social media platforms, the original posts by Banks have received over 100 thousand likes and over ten thousand reposts.
 Cosplay and fanart of the artwork also appeared online, inspiring some Halloween costumes later in the year.